wert23239/Meta-MarIO/README.md

 **How do I adjust the GUI Width and Height?**

 Look for
-FitnessBox(140,40,600,700) in code
+FitnessBox(140,40,600,700) in code <br />
-Parameter 1 is x spacing between items
+Parameter 1 is x spacing between items <br />
-Parameter 2 is y spacing between items
+Parameter 2 is y spacing between items <br />
-Parameter 3 is total screen width
+Parameter 3 is total screen width <br />
 Parameter 4 is total screen height